gtrokhinin/gtrokhinin/README.md

 ## ABOUT

-Frontend developer with over **8 years** of experience, worked using Agile methodology in teams from 2 to 10 members, both remotely and in the office, and operating as a Team Lead for 2+ years now.
+Frontend developer with over **8 years** of experience, worked in Agile teams from 2 to 10 members, both remotely and in the office, and operating as a Team Lead for 2+ years now.
 I have experience in page load speed optimization, splitting the monolithic app into micro frontend apps, CI/CD configuration, and building projects' architecture and infrastructure from scratch.
-Expert in JavaScript, React, and TypeScript programming, passionate about going under their hood and solving algorithmic challenges on LeetCode.
+Expert in React, TypeScript, and JavaScript programming, passionate about going under their hood and solving algorithmic challenges on LeetCode.
 In addition to tech knowledge, I easily communicate with clients while figuring out precise product requirements, managing my team’s tasks and performance, always sharing my insights, and listening to others to help us grow.
 My hobbies are learning fundamental computer science components such as system design patterns, mentoring junior colleagues, and checking out new techs and updates in the front-end industry.

 ---